-In the past we have worked with outside agencies and visiting artists and performers (for example key strings and Merseyside police brass band) to provide our children with authentic and real life opportunities to get involved with workshops and performances.
+In recent years, we have worked with visiting artists and performers, for example Key Strings and Merseyside Police brass band, to provide our children with authentic and real life opportunities to get involved with workshops and performances.
 Additional opportunities are offered in music, such as the Key Stage 2 choir which performs regularly in school and at events in the local community.

 At Mersey Park Primary School, we believe that teaching music contributes to the enrichment of children’s lives, boosts their self-esteem and confidence and gives them opportunities in school that they might not be given in life.
 Our aim is for children to celebrate the positive impact of music and how it can allow individuals to shine.
 They will be taught through engaging and creative Music lessons that will allow pupils to develop a love of music and develop their talent as musicians, and in turn increase their self-confidence, creativity and sense of achievement.
 Some of our exciting topics include: Disco – Get into the Groove, How Does Music Make our World a Better Place? and How Does Music Bring Us Closer?

 Our objectives in the teaching of Music are:

 - To promote positive attitudes and enthusiasm for music.